 More About Skardu Valley in Gilgit Baltistan, Pakistan

 Located at a height of 7,320 feet (2231 metres), Skardu is truly a paradise for mountaineers.
 It is surrounded by the mighty mountains of the Karakoram Range.
 The valley is about 10 kilometres wide and 40 kilometres long.
-It is incredibly located on the confluence of Shigar and Indus rivers.
+It is incredibly located at the confluence of the Shigar and Indus rivers.
 This amazing natural feature makes it one of the best places to visit in Pakistan.

-Presence of lush green vegetation, historical forts, panoramic mountainous views, a cold desert, freshwater rivers and lakes make the valley of Skardu an epitome of natural beauty.
+The presence of lush green vegetation, historical forts, panoramic mountainous views, a cold desert, freshwater rivers and lakes make the valley of Skardu an epitome of natural beauty.
 Now, we’ll learn more about one of the most beautiful valleys in Pakistan by discussing all these features one by one.

 Historical Forts in Skardu